 Connection Dance Works was founded in 2010.
 The company's efforts and initiatives have engaged a growing audience in an active discussion about contemporary dance.
 Their multi-disciplinary collaborations — with musicians, choreographers, writers, composers, visual artists, and multi-media creators — affirm a new era of cross-pollination and a profound commitment to the notion of community.

 Connection Dance Works provides opportunities for artists to share knowledge and learn from each other through its PERSPECTIVE series and annual Saint John Contemporary Dance Festival.
 The company has established itself as an educational forum for audiences and students alike, offering workshops, artist talks and professional development for both local and visiting artists.
 Connection Dance Works has worked with Julia Aplin, Marie-Josée Chartier, Tedi Tafel, Meagan O’Shae, Darryl Tracy and Lesandra Dodson.
 The company creates new work, collaborates with multi-disciplinary artists, and presents dance.

-Originally from Saint John, Sarah has been working as a professional independent dance artist and teacher since graduating from Ryerson University in 2001.
+Originally from Saint John, Sarah has been working as a professional independent dance artist and teacher since graduating from Toronto Metropolitan University in 2001.
 She is a founding member and current Artistic Director of Connection Dance Works.

 Her career has included collaborations with musicians, dancers, filmmakers and visual artists.
 She has received grants for Professional Development, Residencies and Creation projects through the Canada Council for the Arts and artsnb.

 Sarah continues to learn and develop work through her practice of Authentic Movement, a way of discovering movement inherent in the body instead of inventing it.